swiftlang/swift/docs/LibraryEvolution.rst

 - Adding or removing ``unowned`` from a variable.
 - Adding or removing ``@NSCopying`` to/from a variable.

-Adding a public setter to a computed property that may be overridden is permitted but discouraged; any existing overrides will not know what to do with the setter and will likely not behave correctly.
+Adding a public setter to a computed property that may be overridden is a `binary-compatible source-breaking change`; any existing overrides will not know what to do with the setter and will likely not behave correctly.

 Constant properties (those declared with ``let``) still permit changing their value, as well as adding or removing an initial value entirely.